 If you are professionally connected with your narcissist, you should also begin narcproofing your social and professional networks and quietly begin building your own brand and networks independent of him.

-My networking helped me find a roommate, a part-time arts side-hustle, a 12-step program, an affordable therapist, and led to innumerable doors opening later on.
+My networking helped me find a roommate, a part-time side-hustle, a 12-step program, an affordable therapist, and led to innumerable doors opening later on.
 But for any of this to happen, I had to learn to leave the house for social occasions-without my narc.

 9. Get a complete health workup